How to extract epub metadata java with GroupDocs.Parser

 - Start with a free trial to explore features.

-- Apply for a temporary license if needed for extended evaluation.
+- Apply for a temporary license for extended evaluation.

 Implementation Guide